Why should you opt for an MBA in Canada?

 Many of the universities in Canada have their marking and evaluation systems, which are regarded as different from many other international systems.
 It is advised to not to convert your marks in your country’s system of grading to the Canadian Grade Point Average system as the conversion may not be very much accurate.

 You can also provide any other relevant information or documents which you feel may help you in the admission process.
 If you are applying for entrance to a particular MBA program, you need to submit an official transcript (mark-sheets) from the universities you have attended after secondary school.
-You also need to provide complete details of the credits involved in each year along with other relevant details like correspondence courses, diplomas, etc.
+You also need to provide complete details of the credits involved in each year along with other relevant information like correspondence courses, diplomas, etc.

 Some MBA schools may also ask for more than one copy of the transcript.
 If the transcripts are in any other language apart from English, then it must be translated into English only by the university; otherwise, it may not be accepted.

-Standardised admission tests:
+Standardized admission tests:

 GMAT: This record is required by most of the universities in Canada.
 The minimum score required usually ranges from 500 in some to 600 in the top universities.